-Figure 9.
-Example of the annotation table in the Molecule Profiler software.
+Figure 10.
+Example of an annotated spectrum in the Molecule Profiler software.
 The table shows the proposed fragments for a particular m/z, their charge states, mass accuracies and intensities.
-The data is from the 3'(n-3) metabolite -9 charge state at the 3% spiked-in level, acquired using the Zeno trap .Only the y fragments are shown as an example.
+The spectrum is de-isotoped and identified peaks are labeled.
+A sequence map shows which fragments were identified.
+The data were from the 3'(n-3) metabolite -9 charge state at the 3% spiked-in level, acquired using the Zeno trap.